Folau Fakatava: International career

 As a 15-year-old, Fakatava represented Tonga at the 2015 Pacific Games in touch rugby.

 In 2016, following his first successful First XV season playing for Hastings Boys' High School, Fakatava was named in the New Zealand Barbarians Schools team that played matches against Australian Schools and Fiji Schools.

 The following year, he was invited to attend the 2017 Schools Rugby Development Camp, but was unavailable for the New Zealand Secondary Schools team for a three-match international series in Australia, due to injury.

 On 5 December 2020, Fakatava played for the Moana Pasifika team in a one-off match against the Māori All Blacks.

-On 13 June 2022, Fakatava was – for the first time – named in the All Blacks squad.
+On 13 June 2022, Fakatava was – for the first time – named in the All Blacks squad after qualifying on residency grounds.
 He made his test debut for New Zealand – coming off the bench – on 9 July 2022 against Ireland.

+Having missed the All Blacks' 2022 Northern Tour due to reinjuring his ACL, he was named in the All Blacks XV squad for a two-match tour of Japan on 18 June 2023.
+He made his debut for the team via the bench on 8 July 2023, scoring a scintillating individual try on debut.

+On 12 July 2025, Fakatava played for the AUNZ Invitational XV team – a combined team of Australian and New Zealand players – against the British & Irish Lions during their 2025 tour to Australia.

 Style of play

-Head Coach Mark Ozich, who previously coached Fakatava at Hastings Boys' High School and currently at the Magpies, said of him: "At schoolboy level he dominated with his ability to run from the base or a scrum or a lineout so picking his moments. ...
+Head Coach Mark Ozich, who previously coached Fakatava at Hastings Boys' High School and later at the Magpies, said of him: "At schoolboy level he dominated with his ability to run from the base or a scrum or a lineout so picking his moments. ...
 One of his biggest strengths is to go to the line and put people into holes, or dummy and go himself.
 Lots of halfbacks can run and die with the ball, but Folau will run and offload in contact, he will put a short ball into somebody running an angle and he sees that space really well for a young halfback."